palm9727/ccl_netlist_mapping/README.md

 # ccl_netlist_mapping
-This script contains a mapping algorithm used for Conformal Equivalence Checking tool (It includes both structural and functional mapping).
+This script contains a mapping algorithm used for the Conformal Equivalence Checker (It includes both structural and functional mapping).

 Example on how to run the script: